alsjohnstone/alsjohnstone.github.io/blog/_posts/2016-03-08-track-button-clicks-using-google-tag-manager.md

 date: 2016-03-08 00:00:00 Z
 permalink: /blog/track-button-clicks-using-google-tag-manager
 layout: post
+description: How to track button clicks in Google Tag Manager with Google Analytics events.
 ---

 In this post I’ll show you how to track button clicks by using Google Tag Manager to send events to Google Analytics.